gneissic/gneissic/README.md

-Hi I'm Joseph, a fullstack web2 and web3 developer
+Hi I'm Joseph, a smart contract engineer and security researcher, finding as many bugs as possible and keeping the web3 ecosystem safe